ndkv/citygml2scenejs/README.rst

 Click on the link below, pan the map and wait a sec or two for the buildings to show up.
 There are (only) nine neighbourhoods on the map.
 Try to find them all!

 **Warning!** Highly experimental.
 The app is a bit slow, especially when you zoom out.
+Try not to do that.
+Instead, zoom in and enjoy the vector graphics!
 Optimizations are on the way.
 Till then, enjoy!

 `Try it! <http://rotterdam.ndkv.nl/>`_
 --------------------------------------